IlianPihlajamaa/ModeCouplingTheory.jl/docs/src/Problems_and_Solvers.md

 ## Solvers

 A `Solver` object holds the settings for a specific integration method.
 This package defines two solvers: `EulerSolver` and `FuchsSolver`.
 The `EulerSolver` implements a simple forward Euler method (with trapezoidal integration) which is wildly inefficient if the domain of $t$ spans many orders of magnitude (such as it often does in Mode-Coupling Theory).
 It should therefore mainly be used for testing purposes.
 The `FuchsSolver` should be used in almost all other cases.
 The scheme it implements is outlined in [1] and in the appendix of [2].
+If no solver is provided to a `solve` call, the default `FuchsSolver` is used.

 In short, the equation is discretised and solved on a grid of `4N` time-points, which are equally spaced over an interval `Δt`.
 It is solved using an implicit method, and thus a fixed point has to be found for each time point.
 This is done by recursive iteration.
 When the solution is found, the interval is doubled `Δt => 2Δt` and the solution on the previous grid is mapped onto the first `2N` time points of the new grid.
 The solution on the other`2N` points is again found by recursive iteration.
 This is repeated until some final time `t_max` is reached.